 Now that I’ve spent an enormous amount of time discussing an ingredient that is not even included in this recipe, let’s discuss the awesomeness that is this Napa Cabbage salad.
 Napa cabbage doesn’t actually hail from the California wine country but is actually a Chinese cabbage.
 It is yellow to bright green and eye-catching with thick white ribs and crinkly green leaves.
 It has a more delicate flavor and texture than Western cabbages, making it perfect for using raw in salads and slaws.

 I kept the ingredients to a minimum adding only fresh avocado to replace the healthy fat lost by excluding the sardines.
 The sauce is a dandy and is where the African influence comes in.
 Peanuts and chiles are staples in African cooking depending on the region.
 This sauce blends two common African ingredients with ginger, soy sauce and sesame oil for an African-Asian fusion that works really well.
 The grated ginger adds some zest and warmth to the sauce as well as gives it an aromatic character that is enhanced with the lime juice.
 Don’t fear the habanero, as the de-seeding and de-veining should remove all the heat.

 This Napa cabbage salad is as simple as it gets.
 The extent of the work is roughly chopping the cabbage.
 For the peanut dressing your blender does all the work.

 Dope beats, fresh eats.
-Enjoy this delicious 5 minutes Napa Cabbage salad with equally simple peanut sauce.
+Enjoy this delicious 5 minutes Napa Cabbage salad recipe with equally simple peanut sauce.